On Left regular bands and real Conic-Line arrangements: Plane curve arrangements: structure of sub-LRBs

-\item Generalizing case (1) and (2), if $H \cap H_j = \{p_i\}$ is a single singular point of multiplicity $m_i>2$, then we are only interested in the parity of $m_i$.
-If $m_i$ is even, then locally at $p_i$, the curve $H$ does not pass to the ``other side" of $H_j$ (i.e. it is only in the domain $\{ f_j \geq 0 \}$ or in $\{ f_j \leq 0 \}$), and thus the treatment of this case is as in case (2), where $m_i=2$.
-If $m_i$ is odd, then locally at $p_i$, the curve $H_j$ does pass to the ``other side" of $H$, and thus the treatment of this case is as in case (1), where $m_i=1$.
+\item Generalizing cases (1) and (2), if $H \cap H_j = \{p_i\}$ is a single singular point of multiplicity $m_i={\rm multi}(p_i)>2$, then we are only interested in the {\it parity} of $m_i$.
+If $m_i$ is even, then locally at $p_i$, the curve $H$ does not cross $H_j$ to its ``other side'' (i.e. it is contained only in the domain $\{ f_j \geq 0 \}$ or in the domain $\{ f_j \leq 0 \}$), and thus the treatment of this case is as in case (2), where $m_i=2$.
+If $m_i$ is odd, then locally at $p_i$, the curve $H$ does cross $H_j$ to its ``other side'', and thus the treatment of this case is as in case (1), where $m_i=1$.